-Digital medicine presents an opportunity to improve access and to offer cost-effective medical care to a large swath of patients with diverse needs.
+Digital medicine presents an opportunity to improve access and to offer cost-effective medical care to a large swath of patients with varied needs.
+To maximize this potential, over the past several years, the CPT® Editorial Panel (Panel) has made significant progress in establishing CPT codes for digital medicine services.

 Increasing coverage requires a concerted effort by knowledgeable professionals as well as input, such as pertinent use cases and clinical data that demonstrate the efficiencies and clinical benefits of digital medicine.

-Here are some of the areas of focus for the advisory group:
+Areas of focus for the advisory group include:

 - Create and disseminate data supporting the use of digital medicine technologies and services in clinical practice.